PerMoby is an IEEE PerCom Workshop

 The goal of PerMoby is to explore the impact of human mobility on the achievement of the pervasive computing vision.
 The focus is on pervasive applications, systems, and protocols where mobility plays an active role in achieving the end goals.

-PerMoby is an IEEE PerCom Workshop, and it will be held in conjunction with PerCom 2014 (the worldwide premier scholarly venue in the areas of pervasive computing and communications), 24-28 March 2014, Budapest, Hungary.
+PerMoby is an IEEE PerCom Workshop, and it will be held in conjunction with PerCom 2015 (the worldwide premier scholarly venue in the areas of pervasive computing and communications), 23-27 March 2015, St. Louis, Missouri, USA.